Endocrine Disruptors In Drinking Water: Its Examples, Effects, And Common Sources

 Fire Retardants (PBDEs)

-Polybrominated Diethyl Ethers (PBDEs) can affect thyroid function by blocking the uptake of iodine.
-Eventually, the PBDEs can take the place of the thyroid in the body.
+Polybrominated Diethyl Ethers (PBDEs) can affect thyroid function by blocking iodine uptake.
+Eventually, the PBDEs can replace the thyroid in the body.

-PBDEs are linked to causing a lower IQ.
-Also, it can affect the physical and neural development of infants and children.
+PBDEs are linked to lower IQs and can affect infants and children's physical and neural development.

 Mercury